 PlayStation Vue offers a free 5-day trial at their website, so you can see if you like the service before you commit.

 YouTube TV is a relatively new entrant into the world of “skinny bundle” cable alternatives, but has already made a splash.
-For $35/month, you get a package of 40 channels that includes USA Network, as well as AMC, FX, FXX and FX Movies, IFC, and Sundance TV.
-However, you won’t get TBS or TNT.
+For $40/month, you get a package of up to 70 channels that includes USA Network, as well as AMC, FX, FXX and FX Movies, IFC, and Sundance TV.

-If you don’t mind missing out on TBS and TNT, YouTube TV is a superb choice, for two primary reasons.
+Overall, YouTube TV is a superb choice for two primary reasons.

 The first reason is the YouTube TV DVR.
 It’s the best DVR in the business.
 You get unlimited recordings for 9 months, with no limits on simultaneous live recordings.
 This blows every other DVR service out of the water.